Jack in the Box Oreo Cookie Shake

 If you live in one of the 15 or so Western states served by Jack in the Box, you have no doubt cracked a gut from the hilarious TV ads produced by this popular hamburger chain.
 In the spots, a suit-wearing Jack runs the company, even though he's got a giant bulbous antenna ball for a head with a smiley-face painted on it.
 He has a private jet, plays golf, even has kids with mini antenna-ball heads.

-Jack also has a featured Oreo milkshake recipe that, it turns out, is very easy to make at home with a blender, ice cream, milk, and a handful of Oreo cookies.
-Sure the drive-thru is convenient and easy.
-But if you don't feel like going out, now you can enjoy this Jack in the Box Oreo milkshake recipe at home from the first fast food chain in the country to use a drive-thru window way back when.
+Jack also has a featured shake flavor that, it turns out, is very easy to make at home with a blender, ice cream, milk, and a handful of Oreo cookies.
+Sure, the drive-thru is convenient and easy.
+But if you don't feel like going out, you can use my Jack In The Box Oreo Cookie Shake recipe that tastes like it came from the first fast food chain in the country to use a drive-thru window way back when.

 Source: Top Secret Recipes: Sodas, Smoothies, Spirits & Shakes by Todd Wilbur.